Step-By-Step Marin County Mediation Process

 The parties meet with the mediator for an orientation about the process and to outline the issues for the mediator.
 The parties may agree to the order of importance of the issues to be resolved and may discuss the resolution of one or more of those issues at the initial meeting.
 For some parties, the mediator will recommend initial meetings with each party independently.
 The mediator never provides legal advice to either party but may serve to educate the parties about the legal process.

-Step Three: One of the Parties Must File and Action with the Court (Litigation Cases Only)
+One Of The Parties Must File An Action With The Court (Litigation Cases Only)

 Each party is required by law to disclose financial information to the other party.
 After the parties have complied with the statutes regarding disclosure, the mediator will facilitate the informal exchange of any additional information necessary to facilitate a settlement in the case.

-Throughout steps one through five above, the mediator will facilitate agreements between the parties on smaller issues (i.e. the timing and exchange of information, temporary support agreements, temporary parenting time plans).
+Throughout steps one through five above, the mediator will facilitate agreements between the parties on smaller issues (i.e., the timing and exchange of information, temporary support agreements, temporary parenting time plans).
 Once the parties feel confident that each has sufficient information from which to make an informed decision about all of the issues in the case, the mediator will facilitate a settlement on all issues.
-This process and the length of this process is dictated by the parties willingness to participate and the complexity of the issues.
+This process and the length of this process are dictated by the parties’ willingness to participate and the complexity of the issues.

 The mediator will provide a confidential memorandum of understanding following each mediation session.
 This enables the parties to reflect on the session and to understand what was agreed upon and what is expected for the next session.
 If the parties reach tentative agreements in mediation, the terms will be memorialized in writing and the parties will be encouraged to seek independent legal counsel to review the tentative agreements and advise the party of his/her legal rights.